Compare FXPRO Versus FP MARKETS and IC Markets broker accounts.

 FP Markets is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 FxPro is not listed as a PLC.

 Benefits of FxPro and FP Markets Compared